 Make sure the system is protected with strong passwords that are changed regularly.
 It-Online >>

-In one recent incident a smartphone stolen in Llandudno was tracked and found in Camps Bay.
-If your mobile telephone is a smartphone, it is an excellent idea to get the tracking application enabled, as this will provide similar valuable intelligence should it be stolen along with other valuables from your house or car.
+Make sure you enable tracking on you phone.
+In one incident reported to SAPS and HBNW a smartphone stolen in Llandudno was tracked and found in Camps Bay.
+So it is an excellent idea to get the tracking application enabled, as this will provide similar valuable intelligence should it be stolen along with other valuables from your house or car.

 Something to consider if you have a GPS - don't put your home address in it..

 If you use a GPS don't put your home address in it.
 Put a nearby address (like a shop or a garage) so you can still get directions to your home area if you are returning from a strange place, but no one else would know where you live, if your GPS were stolen.
 There are stories of people who have had a GPS stolen from their car, as well as house keys and remotes.
 With these items in their possession, and a knowledge of your home address, thieves can readily empty your house of all your valuables before you are even aware of the initial theft!